Skip to content

 Indian Wedding Attire Head Gear

-In weddings, the bridegroom’s headgear, known as the pagdi or safa, is a symbol of honor and respect.
+In Indian weddings, the bridegroom’s headgear, known as the pagdi or safa, is a symbol of honor and respect.
 It is a key element of the groom’s attire, reflecting the cultural heritage of the region.
 The pagdi is often associated with royalty and nobility, and wearing it signifies the groom’s central role in the ceremony.
-Different regions in India have their own unique styles of pagdi, each with its own cultural significance and .
+Different regions in India have their own unique styles of pagdi, each with its own cultural significance and history.
 Image source: Viresh Studio/Pexels

 Read More »Indian Wedding 101: Colorful & Exciting Indian Wedding Part 1